paddor/crypto_box/README.md

 default by leveraging [libsodium](https://github.com/jedisct1/libsodium)'s power.

-This gives you two utilities: `seal_box` and `open_box`.
+This gives you two (filter) utilities: `seal_box` and `open_box`.
 These have been developed with the Unix philosophy _Do one thing and do it well_ in mind.
+They are very simple to use, but that doesn't mean you can't do anything wrong.
+As always, it's your responsibility to keep a secret key secret.

 ## `seal_box`

 Reads plaintext from STDIN and writes ciphertext (including MAC and nonce) to STDOUT.

 ### Random key

-By default, it uses a randomly generated key and prints the key on STDERR.
+If no options are given, a random key is generated and printed on STDERR.
+This is only safe to use locally or over secure connections like SSH (and nobody looking over your shoulders).

 ```
 $ echo foobar | seal_box > sealed.box